Physician Assistant, M.M.S.

-Saint Louis University's physician assistant program is a 27-month, year-round graduate program with a rigorous didactic and clinical curriculum that provides a broad foundation in medicine and surgery.
-The Master of Medical Science (M.M.S.) degree is awarded upon program completion.
+Saint Louis University's Physician Assistant (PA) Master of Medical Science (M.M.S.) is a 27-month, year-round graduate program with a rigorous didactic and clinical curriculum providing a broad medical and surgical foundation.

-The mission of the Saint Louis University physician assistant program is to educate men and women to become competent, compassionate physician assistants dedicated to excellence in health care and to the service of humanity.
+The primary mission of the SLU PA program is to educate individuals to become competent, compassionate PAs dedicated to excellence in health care and the service of humanity.

-Traditional Pre-PA tracks can be found in many Doisy College of Health Sciences programs.
-In addition, DCHS proudly offers the direct-entry PA Scholars option for eligible incoming freshmen who are interested in the opportunity to secure a seat in the SLU PA program upon graduation from a specific Pre-PA degree program.
+Traditional pre-PA tracks can be found in many Doisy College of Health Sciences (DCHS) programs.
+In addition, DCHS proudly offers the direct-entry PA Scholars option for eligible incoming freshmen interested in securing a spot in the SLU PA program upon graduation from a specific pre-PA degree program.

 Graduates of SLU's PA program are eligible to sit for the Physician Assistant National Certifying Exam (PANCE).